jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/CRUD.md

+> [!tldr] Definition
-The acronym CRUD is made up of four words.
+> The acronym CRUD is made up of four words.
 Those four words are taken from the first letters of the SQL commands.
 And is often used for datahandling.

+---

 ## Create
 This means to generate a new request or to add something.